 - Open surgery is rare and may be needed if other methods fail.
 Surgery may be required where the stones are damaging kidney tissue, causing recurring urinary tract infections, blocking the flow of urine or are significantly large.

 It is most beneficial to increase your water intake and make changes in your diet.
 Drinking lemon juice may be helpful.
 Studies suggest that a healthy intake of dairy products reduces kidney stone formation, but the use of calcium supplements may increase the risk.
 A normal calcium diet is suggested.
 High salt and high sugar diets may be bad for kidney stones.
 Obesity is related to kidney stones.
 Sometimes medicines can be used to decrease the risk of developing new stones.
 If a stone has passed and can be analyzed in a lab, the lab can determine the type of stone so that specific prevention methods can be used.

-Dr Shridharani is an expert in diagnosing and treating kidney stones.
-He has performed over a thousand kidney stone procedures and will get you on the right track to preventing the stones from returning with medical therapy.
-He is a top rated urologist in the Chattanooga, Tennessee, Alabama and Northern Georgia area.
+Dr. Shridharani is an expert in diagnosing and treating kidney stones.
+He has performed over a thousand kidney stone procedures and will get you on the right track to prevent the stones from returning with medical therapy.
+He is a top-rated urologist in the Chattanooga, Tennessee, Alabama and Northern Georgia area.
 Please contact us with your concerns.
 We will listen, answer your questions, explain your condition and provide stellar services to address your specific needs.